An urgent warning for anyone who’s ever taken antibiotics or antifungals

 We can see this breakdown in our medical community, but in nature, there is a much different picture.
 All throughout the earth, we find ecosystems that constantly strive to maintain a natural state of balance, or “homeostasis.”

-We humans live within an ecosystem along with other animals and plants, but we also have an “inner ecosystem” inside our intestines.
-Within this inner intestinal terrain, beneficial microflora work to keep us healthy and strong.
-In all our years of working with clients, researching health and studying the human digestive system, we have come to respect how important this inner ecosystem is to our health.
+We humans live within an ecosystem, along with other animals and plants, but we also have an “inner ecosystem” inside our intestines.
+Within this inner intestinal terrain, beneficial microbes work to keep us healthy and strong.
+In all our years of meeting with clients, researching health, and studying the human digestive system, we have come to respect how important this inner ecosystem is to our health.

-The bottom line is: When we do not have healthy microflora in our inner ecosystem, we trade great health for reduced immunity, inadequate nutrition, too little energy, and lots of toxicity.
-We also live a shorter life.
-In other words, pathogenic bacteria, yeast, and parasites can take over when we are lacking healthy microflora to keep things in balance.
+The bottom line is: When we do not have healthy microbes in our inner ecosystem, we may trade great health for reduced immunity, inadequate nutrition, too little energy, and lots of toxicity.
+We may also live a shorter life.
+In other words, pathogenic bacteria, yeast, and parasites can take over when we are lacking healthy microbes to keep things in balance.